• Skip to main content

 • Food Stories

-Soba salad with natto, kimchi, okra, and poached egg
+Cold soba noodle salad with natto, kimchi, okra, and egg

-Home » Soba salad with natto, kimchi, okra, and poached egg
+Recipes (by style) » Inspired by the flavors of Asia » Cold soba noodle salad with natto, kimchi, okra, and egg

 Jump to Recipe - Print Recipe

-A salad to surprise and challenge your guests.
-As healthy as it is tasty, you will feel good after eating this soba salad.
+A salad to surprise, challenge, and delight your guests.
+As healthy as it is delicious, you will feel good after eating this cold soba noodle salad.

-The base ingredient of a soba salad is of course soba noodles.
-One of my favorite types of noodle, soba is a very healthy alternative to noodles made with refined wheat or rice flour.
-And soba has a great nutty flavour.
+The base ingredient of a cold soba noodle salad is, of course, soba noodles.
+One of my favourite types of noodle, soba is a very healthy alternative to noodles made with refined wheat or rice flour.
+And soba noodles have a great nutty flavour.

 Natto

 For many, the least familiar ingredient in this salad will be the natto.
-A popular snack in Japan, natto consists of fermented soy beans.
+A popular snack in Japan, natto is fermented soybeans.
 It is are typically served with a little soy sauce and mustard.
-Very complementary to sake or beer, natto is also great with a red wine!
+Very complementary to sake or beer, natto is also great with red wine!

 The beans are surrounded by a slimy substance, which can be quite off-putting at first.
 But the great taste soon overcomes those first impressions.
-Fermented foods are typically packed with savory umami flavours, and natto is no exception.
-Not only the taste, but the volume of probiotics makes natto a very healthy snack, or in this case, ingredient.
+Fermented foods are typically packed with savoury umami flavours, and natto is no exception.
+It not only tastes great.
+The probiotics volume makes natto a very healthy snack, or in this case, a very healthy ingredient.

 While you could try to make your own natto, you should be able to find it in a Japanese or Asian market, or online.